A Spectral Framework for Graph Neural Operators: Convergence Guarantees and Tradeoffs: Abstract

 \section{Abstract}

-Graphons, as limits of graph sequences, provide a framework for analyzing the asymptotic behavior of graph neural operators.
-Spectral convergence of sampled graphs to graphons yields operator-level convergence rates, enabling transferability analyses of GNNs.
-This note summarizes known bounds under no assumptions, global Lipschitz continuity, and piecewise-Lipschitz continuity, highlighting tradeoffs between assumptions and rates, and illustrating their empirical tightness on synthetic and real data.
+Graphons, as limits of graph sequences, provide an operator-theoretic framework for analyzing the asymptotic behavior of graph neural operators.
+Spectral convergence of sampled graphs to graphons induces convergence of the corresponding neural operators, enabling transferability analyses of graph neural networks (GNNs).
+This paper develops a unified spectral framework that brings together convergence results under different assumptions on the underlying graphon, including no regularity, global Lipschitz continuity, and piecewise-Lipschitz continuity.
+The framework places these results in a common operator setting, enabling direct comparison of their assumptions, convergence rates, and tradeoffs.
+We further illustrate the empirical tightness of these rates on synthetic and real-world graphs.